Red Hen Publications

 It isn’t like Albus won’t permit someone to do that.

 He didn’t make the slightest attempt to stop Shacklebolt from Obliviating Marrietta Edgecombe when it suited him.
-And that issue wasn’t nearly as critical as this was!
-Certainly not in view of the established Ministry policy of suppressing Prophecies.
+And that issue was just as critical as this was!
+Particularly in view of the established Ministry policy of suppressing Prophecies.
 They’ve clearly been doing it for centuries.

 And if Sybill is telling the truth — and we have no reason to suppose she isn’t — then the responsibility for the whole outcome sits squarely at Albus’s door.
 Aberforth did not come across someone listening at a keyhole, throw them out of his pub on his own authority, and tell his brother about it later.
 Whatever was done, was done with Albus’s knowledge and approval.